-So, what impact does BREXIT really have on all of this?
+So, what impact does Brexit really have on this?

 The reality is that until a clearer picture of what post-BREXIT Britain looks like it’s hard to say for certain; there are however, a number of eventualities that are worth considering.

 Throughout the entirety of the BREXIT debate, both sides have referenced the relationship countries like Norway have with the EU despite not being a fully fledged member.
 If the UK was to remain part of the European Economic Area (EEA), like Norway, then by virtue of the requirements for this membership ( e.g. the free movement of goods, services, persons and capital) the GDPR would almost certainly be imposed on the UK; with no representatives in the European Commission once we leave the EU, we would also be unable to shape future legislation in this area.

 Striking an agreement that doesn’t see us as part of the EEA would put the UK in a better position to devise our own data protection laws and depart from prescribed European standards; this would also mean the GDPR would not come into effect long term, although there may be a short period of crossover whilst the negotiation period is concluded.